 Return time for test results varies based on the demand for testing in Montgomery County and Indiana.
-Results have been coming back in 2-4 days.
+Results have recently been reported in 2-3 days.

 How should I take care of myself if I'm sick?

 Please follow the CDC Guidance found here.